interstar/python-lookin-mel/README.md

 What you want is 'mel that LOOKS like Python.

-That's where Python Lookin' 'mel does you.
+That's where Python Lookin' 'mel comes in.

 Huh?